-Some were reported to have altered mental states, lethargy, and respiratory issues, reports The New York Times.
+Some were reported to have altered mental status, lethargy, and respiratory issues reports The New York Times.
 Two days later, New York City health officials issued an advisory, alerting the public about the increase in overdoses and emergency department visits related to the use of synthetic cannabinoids.

 The latest wave of K2 cases to hit the city is hardly the first, but the increasing number of overdoses on the drug paints a clear picture that people are determined to use it, risking their lives in the process.

 New York City law enforcement officials have been actively working to rid areas of the drug, but cases are on the rise in that city as well as in the US overall.

 According to the advisory, between July 11, 2016, and July 13, 2016, “130 individuals experienced adverse events and were transported to EDs (emergency departments) after suspected ingestion of synthetic cannabinoids.”
 It goes on to say that nearly half the cases, at 46 percent, were among residents who lived in two particular Brooklyn neighborhoods.

 Data show that since January 2015, the New York City Department of Health and Mental Hygiene (DOHMH) has “detected more than 8,000 synthetic cannabinoid-related ED visits in NYC.”
 According to the advisory, Ninety percent of the visits involved males, and the median age of patients was 37.

 It also reports that there were 10 K2-involved deaths in 2015 with nine of them involving “multiple substances, including cocaine, benzodiazepines, heroin, and/or alcohol.”